AMWA-TV/info-006/docs/Device implementation tutorial.md

 As per the [NMOS IS-12](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html#command-message-type) specification a device is expected to respond to [Commands](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Sending_commands.html) sent by a controller.

-`Note`: Multiple commands can be sent in the messages array.
+`Note`: Multiple commands can be sent in the commands array.

 As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#generic-getter-and-setter) specification all control classes must inherit from `NcObject` which specifies generic `Get` and `Set` methods.